Performance and Flexibility

 The Progression Preamplifier adds new features previously not included in a D’Agostino preamplifier.
 Most noticeably, the Progression Preamplifier features an optional digital module.
 The digital module adds coaxial, Toslink, and USB inputs to the analog base model.
 Field upgradeable, the optional digital module can be added at any time.
 A fully differential DAC handles PCM signals up to 24 bit/384 KHz and DSD signals up to 4xDSD (11.2 MHz).
 This digital module feeds a discrete, fully complementary and balanced analog signal path from input to output.
 Negative feedback is not used anywhere in the Progression Preamplifier, nor is it necessary.
 Open-loop distortion is less than < 0.006% and the open loop bandwidth extends to over 100KHz.

 Also new is the Bluetooth technology featured in the included remote control.
 The Bluetooth backbone extends the range of the remote by a factor of five and eliminates line of sight limitations that are inherent in IR remote controls.

 The volume control is realized with a stepped balanced resistor ladder, using high-linearity solid-state relays and discrete precision resistors.
 The bandwidth and transient response of the preamplifier circuitry are unaffected by volume setting.
 The Progression Preamplifier has two independent outputs that can be individually operated or used simultaneously for driving a second amplifier in a subwoofer based system.

-Two analog meters, inspired by Swiss watch faces, function as VU meters during music playback.
+Two analog meters, inspired by Swiss watch faces, function as signal meters during music playback.
 When volume is adjusted, the meter needles change to volume setting indicators.
-After adjustments are made, the meters revert back to VU meter operation.
+After adjustments are made, the meters revert back to signal meter operation.
 The meters also function as balance indicators when adjusting balance.